CheatXGO/rr-parser/README.md

 # rr-parser
-raid.report parser telegram bot (player stats in chat)
+raid.report telegram bot (player stats in chat)

 To use that, you need to do some simple steps:
 1. Create your own telegram bot https://core.telegram.org/bots#creating-a-new-bot